FullByte/FullByte.github.io/docs/tech/tips/my-setup.md

 - Backup footprint
 - Do changes to your system (new hardware/re-install)
 - Install Voice Meeter Potato
-- Enter e-mail address your used for Voice Meeter licence and registration.
+- Enter e-mail address your used for Voice Meeter license and registration.
 - Import the footprint
 - Enter your previous Response code.